 ZILLIE FALLS TRAIL

 As I previously mentioned, the main tourist track stops at the top of the waterfall, opposite the car park.

 However, to get down to the base of the falls you’ll see there is a slight opening, which, once passed, reveals a wider track.
 This isn’t an official QLD Parks Track as there seem to be no signposting or ribbons in the trees and it’s pretty hard to spot.

-If you’re wanting to escape the crowds and view Zillie Falls from a different perspective, I would definitely head down here.
+If you’re wanting to escape the crowds and view the falls from a different perspective, I would definitely head down here.
 Due to the trail being a bit harder to find, most people actually miss it.

 The trail itself will get you to the base of the waterfall in around 10 minutes, depending on your capability.

 Keep an eye out for the local Australian wildlife that might be lurking.
 There will also be a lot of low-hanging vines and when wet it’s quite a muddy, slippery track, so make sure to bring a pair of non-slip shoes.
 Not to put you off or anything but just something to be cautious of.

 RELATED ARTICLE → JOSEPHINE FALLS QUEENSLAND